 —“The Fires,” Prelude to the Collected Verses,

 Travelogy is the ideology of travel.
-It is also how much home the traveller constructs and what modes he adopts in the process: coercion, memory, exile, emigration, expatriation, colonialism, and so forth.
-It is not simply a comprehension of travel in terms of ideology, but in terms of spaces.
+It is also a measure of how much home the traveller constructs and what modes he adopts in the process: coercion, negotiation, memory, exile, emigration, expatriation, colonialism, and so forth.
+It is not simply a comprehension of travel in terms of ideology, but also in terms of production of spaces.

 Coldnoon envisions travel not as flux but instead as gaps in travelling itself.
 “Coldnoon” means a shadowed instant in time when the inertia of motion of images, thoughts and spectacles comes to rest upon a still and cold moment.
 A sudden break motion leads to the cooling off of a particle and this temperate moment is essential to the rapid merging of visions and an involuntary expression of this kaleidoscope.
 Our travels are about the reporting of purposeless and unselfconscious narratives the human mind experiences when justify in a vacuum between terminals of travel.

 Creative Commons License:

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.